FredHutch/lf-backup/README.md

 Read list of files from 1st column of 'filename.csv' and backup to Swift container 'frobozz' using environment for authentication.

 ```
-lfbackup -C grue -s fast
+lfbackup -C grue -s
 ```

-Query the database specified in the environment for the files in table 'storcrawl_fast' and backup to Swift container 'grue' using environment for authentication.
+Query the database specified in the environment for the files and backup to Swift container 'grue' using environment for authentication.